rebsonoliveira/sql-server/samples/features/security/contoso-clinic/README.md

 ### Always Encrypted
 ####Enable Always Encrypted
 + Connect to your database using SSMS:
-	- Connect using the Administrator Login (Default was adminLogin) and the password you defined during setup
-	- For more information on using SSMS to connect to an Azure Database, [click here](https://azure.microsoft.com/en-us/documentation/articles/sql-database-connect-query-ssms/)
+	- For more information on using SSMS to connect to a Database, [click here](https://azure.microsoft.com/en-us/documentation/articles/sql-database-connect-query-ssms/)
 + Encrypt Sensitive Data Columns using the Column Encryption Wizard
 	- Right click on the **Patients** table in the **Clinic** database and select **Encrypt Columns...**
 	 ![Right Click patients table encrypt columns dropdown](img/right-click-patients-table-encrypt-columns.png)